Healing through trauma-informed Breathwork

 Reply to Pamela Marfina

 Thank you so much for sharing this—your words truly mean a lot.
-At YOGI TIMES, we’re committed to honoring the depth and complexity of healing work, especially when it comes to practices like trauma-informed breathwork.
+We’re committed to honoring the depth and complexity of healing work, especially when it comes to practices like trauma-informed breathwork.
 It’s incredibly validating to hear that this piece resonated in a way that felt both honest and safe.
 We believe the conversation around nervous system support and emotional release needs to be handled with care, and it’s readers like you who help us keep this space grounded and real.
 So grateful you’re part of this community.

 With gratitude,